 You’ll need to first study the markets in your area and then decide on which ones you would like to focus on.
 That’s because various mobile welding companies can vary greatly from one another in terms of the customers that they target, the liability that they’re exposed to, and the regulations that they follow.

 For instance, one market you could potentially target is residential.
 You’ll often be asked to work on small projects such as personal vehicles, fix broken gates and repair shelving units.
-The liability for this market is very low, though these customers are often not prepared to spend hundreds of dollars or more for a service visit, and for that you will have to deal with more haggling in this market than any other.
+The liability for this market is very low, though these customers are often not prepared to spend hundreds of dollars or more for a service visit, and for that, you will have to deal with more haggling in this market than any other.
 To read about pricing for mobile welders, click here.
 For someone new to welding and looking for a side job, residential customers could be the perfect learning experience.

 For mobile welding specifically, most other markets will be commercial/industrial.
-They can be boiled down in to three general markets: equipment/large size vehicle repairs and maintenance, structural welding and erections, and pipe welding.
+They can be boiled down into three general markets: equipment/large size vehicle repairs and maintenance, structural welding and erections, and pipe welding.
 Apart from these, there will be several other niche markets that require specialized skill sets and training.

 Starting out, equipment maintenance is one of the easiest markets to get into that pays well.
-Many clients will not require you to purchase insurance, and in Ontario there are no regulations under the building code that you have to follow.
+Many clients will not require you to purchase insurance, and in Ontario, there are no regulations under the building code that you have to follow.
 That said, this is not a market for an inexperienced welder.
 You will often be asked to repair huge equipment like excavators or larger balers, and if the repairs break under load then you will be expected to fix the repair for free.

 Structural welding can be one of the most lucrative markets to get into, but it is highly bordered with red tape.
 In Ontario, you will need to certify your company with the CWB in order to weld anything structural.
 On top of that, most companies hiring you as a structural welder will require that you have liability business insurance, WSIB, and any relevant equipment training if you will be using aerial lifts such as scissor or boom lifts.

 Pipe welding is another very lucrative market, and a bit easier to get into than structural work.
 This is because the regulatory authority for pipe welding is the TSSA, and their fee structure and requirements for regulation are quite a bit tamer.
 Of the three major markets, pipe welding is the one I haven’t yet gotten into yet.
-The skill set required is night and day from the requirements of heavy equipment repairs or anything structural.
-It’s really not a market I would jump into without good experience, and right now, I don’t.
+The skillset required is night and day from the requirements of heavy equipment repairs or anything structural.
+It’s really not a market I would jump into without a good experience, and right now, I don’t.

 Plan Your Route

 The path I followed when starting my business, involved a mix of residential work and heavy equipment repairs.
-After about a year and half of business experience, I began the long and painful process for getting my company CWB certified to weld structural projects.
-Once certified, the big differences I noticed right away with structural jobs were their larger size, long delays in getting paid, and a jump in the number of people you had to deal with for just one project.
-The much larger demand of structural welding jobs is a big part of why I ended up quitting my job shortly after becoming certified.
+After about a year and a half of business experience, I began the long and painful process for getting my company CWB certified to weld structural projects.
+Once certified, the big differences I noticed right away with structural jobs was their larger size, long delays in getting paid, and a jump in the number of people you had to deal with for just one project.
+The much larger demand for structural welding jobs is a big part of why I ended up quitting my job shortly after becoming certified.